PeizuLi5/SimpleNotes/README.md

 <li> There is issue on running oracle 21c when using Apple M1 chips.
 Therefore, the computer that is running this project should be using an Intel processor.

+<li> Import project into the selected workspace in Eclipse

 ##